Should you buy a second home? - Nokristart - Learn Everyday

 On the other hand, Airbnb is against the law in New York City unless the apartment is rented out for more than 30 days or by a regular resident.

 People who want to buy a condo should check to see if the rules allow renters or rentals like Airbnb.
 The same is true for HOA rules.
-Homeowners' associations are trying to limit short-term renters in some countries.
+In some countries, homeowners' associations are trying to limit short-term renters.

 In addition to rent, owners should plan for cleaning services, insurance, and general upkeep costs.
-You can't be sure that the rent will come in, so you can pay for all these costs, like the monthly mortgage, on your own.
+Since you can't be sure that the rent will come in, you can pay for all these costs, like the monthly mortgage, on your own.

-You might also have to give up the time you want to spend in the house to attract buyers, which could make it less appealing and pointless to have a second home.
+You might also have to give up the time you want to spend in the house to attract buyers, which could make having a second home less appealing and pointless.
 What would you do if you wanted to be there during spring break but could get a rental fee covering many of your property taxes?

 As it turns out, the time you want to be there is probably when there are the most renters, says Timothy Parker, managing partner at Regency Wealth Management in New Jersey.
 "When we look at the numbers with our clients, we often tell them they should rent a house for a week or a month instead of becoming landlords."
 It's often less expensive and easier to do.